 It's not surprising that this type of event is difficult to understand for those that have never experienced it.
 Indeed, when most people think of anxiety, they think of being nervous, possibly shaking - it's hard for someone to picture what an anxiety attack truly is.
 That's why in this article, we'll describe how to tell you're having an anxiety attack and what it's like to suffer from one.

-I have also developed this extremely valuable free 7 minute anxiety test that will let you know what kind of anxiety you may be suffering from, how intense it is, and what you can do to treat it.
+We have developed this a free 7 minute anxiety test that will let you know what kind of anxiety you may be suffering from, how intense it is, and what you can do to treat it.
 I highly recommend it for anyone curious about their anxiety or anxiety attacks.

 Anxiety Attacks and Severity